devnich/python-programming/README.md

 -   Specify parameters when defining a function; these become variables when the function is executed
--   By default (if you don't name the arguments when calling the function) the arguments will be matched to parameters in the order the parameters are defined in the function.
+-   By default (if you don\'t name the arguments when calling the function) the arguments will be matched to parameters in the order the parameters are defined in the function.